richardzcode/f2s2/README.md

 ## Intro

 f2s2, funnel for suck service, is to make sure same requests at one time only hit server once.
 It is inspired by a complex/expensive CMS.
-I was very suprised that its caching layer cannot do this one simple thing.
+I was very suprised that its caching layer does not prevent same request fall through at the same time.
+So cache miss on one hot content would potentially crash its content manager.

 Of course Varnish or Nginx etc. can accomplish the job.
-So this is only a small execise.
+This is more of a small execise for me on Python.

 ## Usage